Frequently asked questions

-The Elbtower will have a gross floor area of around 150,000 sqm.
-It will accommodate a hotel with restaurant, guest flats, fitness and wellness areas as well as other partly public facilities.
-Co-working spaces and modern office space are planned for the upper tower floors.
+The Elbtower will have a floor area of around 150,000 sqm and will accommodate a hotel with restaurant, guest flats, fitness and wellness areas as well as some other public facilities.
+Coworking spaces and modern offices are planned for the upper floors.

 Why are there no flats in the Elbtower?

-The Elbtower is being built on a traffic junction between two Elbe river crossings.
-The noise pollution for flats is too great here.
-Because of the noise, no residential use is planned.
+The Elbtower is being built on a traffic junction between two Elbe River crossings.
+The noise pollution would be too much for flats here – so no residential use is planned.

 The Elbtower is to be public: What does that mean?

 One third of the Elbtower will be open to the public.
-The building’s lower floors will contain entertainment and edutainment areas as well as a choice of retail and gastronomy outlets.
-There will be a publicly accessible viewing platform on the 55th floor.
+The building’s base level floors will contain entertainment and edutainment areas as well as a choice of retail and gastronomy outlets.
+There will be a publicly accessible observation deck on the 55th floor.